The Unapproved

 Meanwhile I delivered the SolSpace Support Guide chatbot on May 6.
 Other tools were in progress.
 Sessions were happening weekly.
 The project was real and I was doing the work.

 Then on May 25, Sol sent a long email that ended it without quite saying so.
-He was under pressure — he'd lost his job, his wife had broken her arm, his coaching revenue had dried up.
+He was under pressure.
+He'd lost his job, his wife had broken her arm, his coaching revenue had dried up.
 He was honest about all of it.
-The key line was:
+The key line:

 "